Will-Stewart/NET112-SSE/README.md

 # NET112-SSE
-Optimising a program using the SSE instruction set
+Optimising a program using the AVX instruction set